Mathematics of Information

 - M. Elad, "Sparse and redundant representations — From theory to applications in signal and image processing", Springer, 2010

 - M. Vetterli, J. Kovačević, and V. K. Goyal, "Foundations of signal processing", 3rd ed., Cambridge University Press, 2014

-- S. Foucart and H. Rauhut, "A mathematical introduction to compressive sensing", Springer New York, 2013
+- S. Foucart and H. Rauhut, "A mathematical introduction to compressive sensing", Springer, 2013